Filipinos in the Navy support Duterte. His US policy? Not so much

 Petty Officer 3rd Class Roland Donato, 25, is wary of Duterte’s lurch toward China.

-Duterte announced his “separation” from the U.S. last week in Beijing, though he later said he would not seek to end the U.S.-Philippines security alliance, which was formalized 65 years ago.
+Duterte announced his “separation” from the U.S. on Oct.
+20 in Beijing, though he later said he would not seek to end the U.S.-Philippines security alliance, which was formalized 65 years ago.

 Donato doubted that China would prove as valuable a friend as the U.S. when it comes to fighting terrorism, which remains a particular problem in the south.